openvinotoolkit/anomalib/src/anomalib/models/image/supersimplenet/README.md

 # SuperSimpleNet: Unifying Unsupervised and Supervised Learning for Fast and Reliable Surface Defect Detection

-This is the implementation of the [SuperSimpleNet](https://arxiv.org/pdf/2408.03143) paper.
+This is the implementation of the [SuperSimpleNet](https://arxiv.org/pdf/2408.03143) paper, based on the [official code](https://github.com/blaz-r/SuperSimpleNet).

 Model Type: Segmentation